 - ACQUA: Monitoring Internet access and Quality of User Experience.

-Supported by Inria ADT ACQUA, Inria IPL BetterNet and ANR BottleNet.
+Previously supported by Inria ADT ACQUA, Inria IPL BetterNet and ANR BottleNet.

 - ChkDiff: Checking Traffic Differentiation at Internet access.

-Supported by Labex UCN@SOPHIA.
+Collaboration with I3S supported by Labex UCN@SOPHIA.

 - Content-centric communications in mobile wireless networks.

 HBSD (point-to-point) and CEDO (interest-driven) are distributed and collaborative solutions for managing the resources of mobile nodes.
 MobiTrade is another solution for non-collaborative scenarios.